Skip to main content

 • RSV pneumonia is preventable.
 New vaccines can prevent RSV infection and severe RSV symptoms.

 Respiratory syncytial virus (RSV) is a respiratory virus that’s most active during cold and flu season.
-It’s known for causing the common cold in children and adults.
-But it can cause more serious illness, too — especially in babies, young children, and older adults.
+Most of the time, it causes cold-like symptoms in children and adults.
+But it can cause more serious illness too — especially in babies, young children, and older adults.

 • Cough